Flexcar teams up with TerraPass to reduce carbon emissions

 In TerraPass’ continuing quest for new approaches to reduce auto-related carbon emissions, we’ve become fans of Flexcar’s car-sharing service.
 We have used Flexcar to travel to meetings in the San Francisco Bay Area when public transit wasn’t readily available or bicycling wasn’t practical.
 Maybe you have seen the blue and white logo on Flexcars (mostly small, fuel-efficient cars — 30% of which are hybrids) driving around in your city or parked in urban settings.

 Car-sharing is a revolutionary way to think about automobile use with many environmental benefits.
 Instead of incurring the capital cost of buying a car and the substantial operating expenses (insurance, maintenance, gas, and parking), you just pay an hourly fee (about $8 per hour) for your driving trips.
 You make a Flexcar reservation online, pick up a car at a convenient location, and you’re on your way.
-In this short video, my colleague Adam Stein shows how it works.

 The U.S. Transportation Research Board reports that each car-sharing vehicle takes up to 15 private cars off the road.
 Seventy percent of respondents in a 2005 study said they postponed buying a car because of car-sharing.
 Half of those interviewed said car-sharing enabled them to sell an existing second car.